cewarkentin/kickstarter-analysis/README.md

 ## Overview of Project

 Louise is a playwright that is using Kickstarters to fund her theater projects.
-Using data pulled from Kickstarter, I provided advise to Louise on how to launch a Kickstarter for the highest chance of success.
+Using data pulled from the Kickstarter crowd-funding website, I provided advise to Louise on how to launch a Kickstarter for the highest chance of success.
 Following her Kickstarter, Louise was curious how different campaigns fared in relation to their launch dates and their funding goals.

 ### Purpose